How to live your company values across the employee experience

-Modeling is perhaps the most critical aspect of the long term success of a company’s core values.
-When leaders live the values in all their interactions, employees understand that the values are a code which applies to everyone.
+Modeling is perhaps the most critical aspect of the long-term success of a company’s core values.
+When leaders live the values in all their interactions, employees understand that the values are a code that applies to everyone.
 If “Committed to Growth” is a value, ask leaders to share their own learning and development focus areas.
-Additionally, when leaders stand in front of the organization and explain how a tough business decision was made with the values in mind, it helps to further reinforce the company’s commitment to values.
+Additionally, when leaders stand in front of the organization and explain how a tough business decision was made with the values in mind, it helps to reinforce the company’s commitment to values further.

 By bringing the values to life throughout the employee experience, employees will naturally feel more engaged.
 However, when attrition does occur, be sure to keep your company's values at the forefront of the offboarding process.
 Remember that, if handled well, former employees can continue to be employer brand ambassadors, staying connected and sending great talent your way.

 For more help codifying and institutionalizing your company’s core values, please reach out to Anne Foreman (firstname.lastname@example.org) and Steph Mann (email@example.com) at At Your Core.